 In its response to the petition, GSK argued that the court’s decision did not spell the end of carve-outs when used as the statute intended.
 GSK asserted that, like cases where the court has rejected similar arguments in the past, Teva “didn’t carve out enough.”
 As a result, GSK contended, there was enough evidence from which a jury could conclude Teva encouraged patented use.

 Three amicus briefs were filed in this case before the panel’s initial decision, and eight amicus briefs were filed in support of rehearing.

 As discussed above, the panel granted Teva’s petition for rehearing and vacated its October 2, 2020 opinion.

 This morning the panel heard oral argument again, this time limited to the issues raised in Teva’s petition.

-We will report on the oral argument later this week.
+We will report on the oral argument later.
 In the meantime, check out our panel case page and our en banc case page to access our coverage of this case, selected documents filed in the case, and today’s oral argument recording.